Conservative data-driven finite element framework: Application for heat transfer in nuclear graphite

-where $\eta = \mathcal{N}(0, \sigma_\eta)$.
-This scenario could represent a case when the measurement of small temperature gradient is difficult and/or inaccurate.
-The noise was only added to the flux values in the $y$-direction to evaluate the propagation of the noise to other dimensions.
+where $\eta \sim \mathcal{N}(0, \sigma_\eta)$.
+This scenario could represent a case where the measurement of small temperature gradient is difficult and/or inaccurate.
+The noise was only added to the flux values in the $y$-direction to evaluate the propagation of the noise to other directions.

-The same refinement algorithm with the same tolerances as depicted in \autoref{alg:c5_hp_refinement} and \autoref{tab:tolerances} is used to refine the mesh and approximation order in the elements.
-The adaptive refinement is stopped after 3 iterations and the result is compared to the solution without any refinement in \autoref{fig:brick_orders}.
+The $hp^*$-refinement algorithm (\autoref{alg:c5_hp_refinement}) with tolerances as in \autoref{tab:tolerances} was used to refine the mesh and increase the approximation order for this problem.
+The adaptive refinement was stopped after 3 iterations and the result is compared to the solution without any refinement in \autoref{fig:brick_ref}.
 The approximation order was increased where the finite element approximation error was high within the domain and the distance to the material dataset was not \textit{too high}.
-Additionally, it can be seen in \autoref{fig:brick_orders} that the mesh refinement captures the singularity of the heat flux and decreases the variance of the distance to the material dataset within elements.

-The resulting fields are shown in \autoref{fig:brick_results}.
-The adaptive refinement is able to target the flux singularities in the corners of the graphite brick and refine the elements accordingly, see \autoref{fig:brick_results}(c).
-At the same time, the area where the distance to the material dataset is high is isolated and the approximation order is kept low, therefore, the finite element approximation is not overfitted to imperfect data.
+Additionally, the mesh refinement handles well the area of high singularity of the heat flux $\mathbf q$ and temperature gradient $\mathbf g$, decreasing the finite element approximation error, see area \textbf{A} in \autoref{fig:brick_ref}(a).
+Furthermore, \autoref{alg:c5_hp_refinement} manages to decrease the standard deviation of the distance to the material dataset within elements where the average distance to the material dataset is not \textit{too high}, see area \textbf{B} in \autoref{fig:brick_ref}(c,~d).
+At the same time, the area where the distance to the material dataset is high is isolated and the approximation order is kept low there (see \autoref{fig:brick_ref}(b,~d), area \textbf{B}).
+As a result, the finite element approximation is not overfitted to imperfect data.